Pranav-0440/monaco-demo/README.md

 # Thing Description Editor Prototype

-A lightweight prototype editor for **Web of Things Thing Descriptions (TD)** built using **Monaco Editor**.
+A lightweight web-based JSON editor built using Monaco Editor.
-This project was created to explore the architecture and editing concepts used in WoT tooling such as EdiTDor.
+This project demonstrates how structured device descriptions can be edited, validated, and visualized directly in the browser.

 ## Live Demo